Date: March 21, 2025

 Batavia, OH 45103

 Prevention activities must be evidence-based in order to be eligible for funding.
 Funding cannot be used to purchase equipment such as iPads, iPods, tablets, or other electronic items.
-Any group receiving funding will be required to present a brief report to the Clermont County Mental Health and Recovery Board on its efforts and results following completion of the activity.
+Any group receiving funding will be required to submit a brief report to the Clermont County Mental Health and Recovery Board on its efforts and results following completion of the activity.
 In addition, a final accounting of funds and receipts showing all expenditures must be submitted within 60 days after the end of the activity.
 All unused funds must be returned to the Mental Health and Recovery Board.
+Please reach out to the mini grant contact for information on criteria our review board will be using to rate the proposals.

 Finally, mini-grant recipients are encouraged to allow the Mental Health and Recovery Board to publicize their organizations and programs.
 It should be noted that mini-grants may not be available in future years, so mini-grants should be viewed as one-time only funding.